jofftiquez/iso-ict-solutions-website/README.md

 ```
 This means that any commit your push or merge to the `master` branch, the CI job will run.

-Basically, what the "job" does is it deploys the new changes to pulled from `master` branch to Firebase Hosting.
+Basically, what the "job" does is it deploys the new changes pulled from `master` branch to Firebase Hosting.

 For questions, please contact the original author at jofftiquez@gmail.com